Last Updated on

 What are the financial sacrifices when traveling long-term?

 For those of you who are still interested in pursuing your dream let us know.
-(Click “Contact” at the top of this page to e-mail us or leave a comment below.)
+(Click “Contact” at the top of this page to reach us.)
 If you want some advice with your situation we’d be happy to give it.
 If you want a little nudge to overcome barriers you’ve placed to taking the leap, even better.
 We’d love to encourage you to do what it says in the banner at the top of this page: Just Go Already!

 What other travel questions do you have?